thekevinscott/UpscalerJS/examples/self-hosting-models/README.md

 Both `scale` and `path` are required options.
 Models are tied to a specific scale which must be specified per model.

-You may also provide additional options:
+## Model options

+We can further specify our model with additional configuration options:

 ```javascript
 import Upscaler from 'upscaler'